A road through Badlands National Park

 Joshua Tree National Park

-Being close to major interstates makes Joshua Tree a great day trip park or a park to visit when you don’t have a lot of time.
-It’s a rather large park but the way it’s laid out, you can see plenty in a day or even a half day.
-Or drive through during the hot summer months.
+It’s a rather large park with a lot of backcountry but the way it’s laid out, you can see a good bit in a day or even a half day.

 Theodore Roosevelt National Park

-Inside the park, you’ll have a chance to see some of the abundant wildlife and you don’t want to miss Prairie Dog Town, where hundreds of prairie dogs live in colonies.
-Kids will love this area.
+There’s also a 36 miles scenic loop that takes approximately 90 minutes to drive, depending on how many stops you make.
+Don’t miss Prairie Dog Town, where hundreds of prairie dogs live in little colonies.
+Kids will love it.
 In fact, you may never get them to leave.

 Gateway Arch National Park

-Browse the park museum and, for a different view of the Arch, take a riverboat cruise on the Mississippi or even a helicopter ride over the Arch.
+At the Arch, visitors can tour the old courthouse that played an important role in several significant civil rights court cases through the years, browse the park museum or take an elevator to the top of the Arch.
 Even if you are really in a hurry, just being able to walk around the Arch makes it one of the best national parks to visit when you’re short on time.

 Shenandoah National Park